USLsahithi/GenAI-App-AI-Code-Reviewer/README.md

-# An AI Code Reviewer 🚀
+# An AI-Driven Python Code Reviewer 🚀

 ## 📌 Overview
 This is a Python-based application built using **Streamlit** and **Google Gemini AI** to analyze and review Python code.
 The application detects potential bugs, logical errors, and areas for improvement, providing suggestions and fixes.